shivam005/Important-Notes/Java.md

 it does not make any change in the instance rather it create a new shell address which starts pointing to the same instance which is lying in the string constant pool.
 Hence, String instance is immuatable but there reference is mutable.

+## What happends when an instance variable is made final
+Whenever we make any instance variable final then it can be only intialized once using either direct assignment or constructor.
+It would remain unique for an individual object.
+If we want to make it unique "per class" then it is recommended to make it "static".

+##